AdaCore/training_material/courses/ada_essentials/050_array_types/07-looping_over_array_components.rst

   .. container:: column

      .. code:: Ada
-       :font-size: tiny
+       :font-size: scriptsize

-        type Array_T is array (1..5) of Integer with Default_Component_Value => 1;
+        type Arr_T is array (1..5) of Integer with Default_Component_Value => 1;
-        A : Array_T;
+        A : Arr_T;

     .. code:: Ada
-       :font-size: tiny
+       :font-size: scriptsize

         for I in A'First + 1 ..
 A'Last - 1 loop
            A (I) := I * A'Length;